Darragh O'Brien: Political career

 He was co-opted to a seat on Fingal County Council in March 2004.
 He was then elected to Fingal County Council on his own right at the 2004 local elections.

 O'Brien was first elected to Dáil Éireann at the 2007 general election.
 He was vice-chair of Public Accounts committee, Convenor on Joint Committee on Foreign Affairs during the 30th Dáil.
 He was also a member of Select Committee on Justice, Equality, Defence and Women's Rights.

 O'Brien was appointed to the Fianna Fáil frontbench as Spokesperson for Sport in January 2011.

-He lost his seat in the 2011 general election, being deemed not elected on the 7th and final count.

-He was nominated by the Taoiseach Brian Cowen to the 23rd Seanad on 3 March 2011.
-He was elected to the 24th Seanad as a Senator for the Labour Panel in April 2011.

-He was the Fianna Fáil Seanad leader and Spokesperson on Finance from 2011 to 2016.
+He lost his seat in the 2011 general election.
+He was nominated by the Taoiseach Brian Cowen to the 23rd Seanad on 4 March 2011 to fill a vacancy.
+He was elected to the 24th Seanad on the Labour Panel in April 2011.
+He was the Fianna Fáil Seanad leader and spokesperson on Finance from 2011 to 2016.

-He returned to the Dáil at the general election in February 2016, winning a seat in the new Dublin Fingal constituency.
-He was the Fianna Fáil Spokesperson on Housing, Planning and Local Government until his appointment as Minister for Housing, Local Government and Heritage in June 2020.
+He returned to the Dáil at the 2016 general election, winning a seat in the new constituency of Dublin Fingal.
+He was the Fianna Fáil spokesperson on Housing, Planning and Local Government until his appointment as Minister for Housing, Local Government and Heritage in June 2020.

-O'Brien was re-elected at the general election in February 2020.
+O'Brien was re-elected at the 2020 general election.
 As part of the coalition government, O'Brien was appointed Minister for Housing, Local Government and Heritage by Taoiseach Micheál Martin on 27 June 2020.

-In his time as Minister for Housing, O’Brien presided over what has been described as the worst housing crisis in over 40 years, by Fr.
-Peter McVerry of the Peter McVerry trust, a national housing and homeless charity committed to reducing homelessness and the harm caused by substance misuse and social disadvantage.
+In his time as Minister for Housing, O'Brien presided over what has been described as "the worst housing crisis in over 40 years" by Fr.
+Peter McVerry of the Peter McVerry Trust, a national housing and homeless charity committed to reducing homelessness and the harm caused by substance misuse and social disadvantage.

-After a motion of no confidence against O'Brien four days prior, which was defeated, he was re-appointed to the same position following Leo Varadkar's appointment as Taoiseach on 17 December 2022.
+On 13 December 2022, he survived a motion of no confidence in the Dáil by a vote of 86 to 63, with one abstention.
+On 17 December 2022, he was re-appointed to the same position following Leo Varadkar's appointment as Taoiseach.

+In June 2023, O'Brien was appointed as Fianna Fáil's director of European elections for the 2024 European Parliament elections.

+At the 2024 general election, O'Brien was re-elected to the Dáil for Dublin Fingal East.
+On 23 January 2025, he was appointed as Minister for Climate, Energy and the Environment and Minister for Transport in the government led by Micheál Martin.